 Creating a Capsule Wardrobe

 I absolutely LOVE having a capsule wardrobe.
-It makes deciding what to wear in the morning a breeze.
-My closet has so much breathing room in it.
+It makes deciding what to wear each day a breeze.
+And feels like a huge weight has been lifted off my shoulders, knowing I’m no longer holding on to clothes I don’t wear or even like!
 Sometimes I go and stand in my closet just to gaze lovingly at all the empty space!

-Getting rid of the things that you don’t truly love or wear is the first step to creating an intentional wardrobe.
+Getting rid of the things that you don’t truly love or wear is the first step to creating a simple, intentional wardrobe.
 One that flatters your body and your life.
 And makes getting dressed in the morning fun!

 Do you usually try on each thing in your closet when purging your clothes?
 Try it and let me know how it goes!
 Did it surprise you how much you were ready to let go of?

-**Be sure to sign up below to get your FREE printable guide to help you purge your closet and create a wardrobe you love!**
+**Be sure to sign up below to get a FREE printable guide to help you purge your closet and create a wardrobe you love!**